TrudAX/denistrunin-blog/src/posts/xpptools-fieldslist/index.md

 tags: ["Xpp tools"]
 path: "/xpptools-fieldslist"
 featuredImage: "./logo.png"
-excerpt: "Fields list form is an extended version of the standard Show all fields form with the additional features such as displaying all fields with the extended information, comparing and editing features"
+excerpt: "Fields list form is an extended version of the standard Show all fields form with the additional features such as displaying all fields with the extended information, comparing and editing"
 ---

-This post describes the custom X++ Fields list form.
+[Fields list form](https://github.com/TrudAX/XppTools#-fields-list) is an extended version of the standard **Show all fields** form with the additional features such as displaying all fields with the extended information, comparing and editing.

 Currently, you have the following options to directly view or edit D365FO data: